paulbradish/awesome-digital-marketing/README.md

   - International
        - [Baidu](https://www.baidu.com/) - Chinese search engine.
        - [Yandex](https://yandex.com/) - Russian search engine.
-          - [Ranking Factors](https://www.dropbox.com/s/toyehkkfduogbwk/factors_gen.txt?dl=0) - list of numerous ranking factors discovered in the source code leak.
+          - [Ranking Factors](https://www.dropbox.com/s/toyehkkfduogbwk/factors_gen.txt?dl=0) - A list of numerous ranking factors discovered in the source code leak.
 It is suggested that since Yandex was designed by ex-Googlers, there may be as high as a 70% match between the two search algorithms.

 ## Keyword Research
 - Keyword Tools